 Do your research

 Before you make the first debt recovery call, strengthen your position by ensuring all the relevant details are at your disposal.
 Create a profile of the debtor including their business and typical dispute pattern.
 Identifying a habitual debtor will strengthen your resolve against pleas for leniency.
 Note the debtor’s location, time zone, hours of business, and who you should speak to about the balance.
 This may depend on whether the file is consumer or commercial.

 Calculate the exact account balance.
 From the off, your credibility depends on knowing the right amount due and the date of each invoice.
 Any mistakes or errors weaken your position, allowing the debtor to promote confusion or challenge your authority.
 Finally, set a clear objective for your call and know exactly what you want to resolve before you pick up the phone.

 Stick to the facts

-There are some golden rules when it comes to making sure your call is successful.
+There are some golden rules when it comes to making sure your debt recovery call is successful.
 Once you have completed your research and identified the primary decision maker, you are ready to pick up the phone.
 Remain calm and professional and ask for payment clearly.
 Your demand must be unambiguous, or the debtor may choose to ignore the purpose of the call.